The summer of 1973, when I was seventeen, I hitch-hiked from Ottawa to Long Beach on Vancouver Island and back, by way of Dawson City, Yukon.

 Photo: Bridgette O'Sullivan (Diamond Tooth Gertie), Mary-Ann Annabelle (Dancer) and Jim Hodgkinson (Honky-tonk Piano) from Diamond Tooth Gerties on parade in front of the Palace Grand Theatre, 1979.

 The summer of 1973, when I was seventeen, I hitch-hiked from Ottawa to Long Beach on Vancouver Island and back, by way of Dawson City, Yukon.
-By then, Pierre Elliot Trudeau, Canada’s celebrity Prime Minister, had both inspired youth and shaken up the Canadian military.
-My father, an Air Force Captain, was concerned about the role of the military during and after the October Crisis while I was interested in the network of youth hostels the Canadian government had set up from coast to coast, in support of Trudeau’s call for youth to get to know their country.
+By then, Pierre Elliot Trudeau, Canada’s celebrity Prime Minister, had both inspired and shocked the Canadian population.
+My father, an Air Force Captain, was concerned about the future direction of the military after the War Measures Act was invoked in response to the Front de libération du Québec (FLQ).
+I was interested in the network of youth hostels the Canadian government had set up from coast to coast, in support of Trudeau’s call for youth to get to know their country.
 I put my thumb out on the road west, and travelled for 32 days.
 The journey cost me $50 in all, with breakfast and a night in a hostel wall-tent for 50 cents.
 When hostels were not available, I used a large rain poncho to create a makeshift tent staked with aluminum tent pegs and a fresh cut stick in the hood to prop it up.
 For years afterwards, I could remember the faces and names of the many people who gave me rides, bought me lunch, served me eggs fried in olive oil, read my horoscope and interpreted the meaning of things I could see in cloud formations over the great, open Saskatchewan skies.

 After Long Beach, I went up the interior of British Columbia towards my older brother Steve, who had been working at Mile 160 on the Dempster Highway in the Yukon.
 By luck, we met at Liard Hot Springs as he was headed south again to Fort Nelson.
 He was pursuing his own dreams of making enough money to travel to Mexico’s Baja California, which he did later that summer.
 As a big brother would, he encouraged me to continue to Dawson City.
 Three days after I arrived in town I turned around and headed back to Ottawa and the start of my final year of High School (Grade 13).
 Happily, I got a ride with a hippie in a van just outside of Jake’s Corner about 75 km south of Whitehorse that took me all the way to Sudbury, Ontario.
 The ride was 4,816 km.
 He picked up other hitch-hikers along the way, with all of us sharing the bed in the back.